 Acclaim and awards

-As a Centre based within UCL Institute of Education (IOE), we make a significant contribution to maintaining the IOE’s reputation as the world-leading institution in education.
+As a Centre based within IOE, UCL’s Faculty of Education and Society, we make a significant contribution to maintaining the IOE’s reputation as the world-leading institution in education.
 We are proud of all that we have achieved since 2009.
 Here you can discover more about some of these achievements:

 UNESCO/OSCE Addressing Antisemitism curricula (2020)

 November 2020 saw the public launch of Addressing Antisemitism in Schools: Training Curricula – a set of resources developed by the OSCE Office for Democratic Institutions and Human Rights and UNESCO with the support of the UCL Centre for Holocaust Education.
 This material responds to rising antisemitism in school environments by providing curriculum frameworks which can develop the competencies of trainee teachers and school directors.
 The curricula is now available for member states across the UNESCO/OSCE region.

 British Educational Research Association (2020)

 In late 2020, a College of Reviewers for the British Educational Research Association (BERA) announced that the UCL Centre for Holocaust Education had won the team prize for its Public Engagement and Impact Award.
 This prestigious accolade was awarded for the Centre’s work in supporting teachers to combat myths and misconceptions prevalent within the classroom.

 In March 2016, an Ofsted update issued to all secondary schools in England (over 4,000 institutions) stated inspectors should be made aware of work being done with the UCL Centre for Holocaust Education.
 Inspectors can now draw on Holocaust education as evidence for curriculum content (across different subject areas), and use it as evidence of how the school is contributing to pupils’ learning, including personal development.